American Refugee: Plot

-The Taylors, Helen, an MD, Greg, an academic, recently born Mia, teen daughter Zoe and pre-teen adopted son Kai, have just moved to a spacious home in a rural area, miles from any city.
+The Taylors - an African American family comprising Helen (an MD), Greg (an academic), teenage daughter Zoe, recently born Mia and pre-teenage adopted son Kai - have just moved to a spacious home in a rural area, miles from any city.

-This idyllic situation is soon up-ended.
-The economy collapses, there are food shortages, schools close, there is looting and chaos.
+Their situation is soon up-ended.
+The economy collapses, there are food shortages, schools close, and there is looting and general chaos.
 The country comes under martial law.

 While shopping at the empty-shelved local market, Helen helps a scared young pregnant woman to pick some medical supplies.
 Later, an armed boy shows up asking for Helen.
-The boy, Matty, his father, Winter, and the market woman, Amber, live next door.
-There are problems with the baby and they need Helen's help.
+The boy, Matty, his father Winter and the market woman Amber live next door.
+They need Helen's help because Amber is bleeding.

 Matty takes Helen and Greg to an underground fortified bunker.
-There, cranky Winter testily lets Helen examine Amber.
+There, a resistant Winter lets Helen examine Amber.